Azmy Abdelwahab: Career

-Azmy Abdelwahab career started in the field of poetry early, when he published a collection of poems entitled “Names Do Not Belong to Places”.
-In this book, the Egyptian poet tried to write how he wanted the world to be.
+Abdelwahab's career started in the field of poetry early, when he published a collection of poems entitled Names Do Not Belong to Places.
+In this book, he tried to write how he wanted the world to be.
 He discussed how women are an important element in life and most precious homeland, and how the alienation in the country or abroad hurts the soul.
 Azmy - as he mentioned in one of the press interviews - renamed things using inspiration and a simple way in imagination, through which he sends a message that the recipient understands.
 Azmy's drawing in this book - according to critics -A palette of contradictions during his work where women and the homeland, citizenship, alienation, loss, and creativity.
 Therefore, you see through the Diwan the dominant woman as a consolidation of the state of loss, love, reassurance and loss and is considered an objective equivalent to all these cases.

-In 2014, Azmy published his second collection of poetry, “A Person Worthy of Hate,” by Dar Al-Nahda Al-Arabiya, in which he presented a new vision of the world around him, putting on new clothes, meanings, events and ideas.
-His book was published with Dostoevsky's saying summarizing his suffering that melted him in my literary work: "Life Above Forty is a Very Critical Matter."
+In 2014, Azmy published his second collection of poetry, A Person Worthy of Hate, by Dar Al-Nahda Al-Arabiya, in which he presented a new vision of the world around him, putting on new clothes, meanings, events and ideas.
+His book was published with Dostoevsky's saying summarizing his suffering that melted him in my literary work: "Life Above Forty is a Very Critical Matter".
 Abdelwahab focused in this poetry collection also on the subject of women and the world full of contradictions of puzzles, simplicity, originality, imagination, tenderness and deprivation.
 As for the title of the book, Abdelwahab believes that this person deserves to be hated - the hero of the story - because he is tired of his girlfriend staying away from him or giving her love to someone who does not deserve him.